infominer33/infominer33.github.io/_pages/about.md

 When I began creating content for hire, around the start of 2018, it was very important to me to be as accurate as possible with everything I write.
 Especially considering I knew nothing about any of these subjects before I began writing, I needed sources for everything.

-I advertised blockchain research, because I had already come into some gigs like that before I even started freelancing.
-I also advertised articles (no shilling, only research-based content) on Blockchain and Data Science, and wrote quite a lot of that, though plenty was ghostwritten and not sure if ever published or what became of most of it.
+I advertised blockchain research, because I had already come into some gigs like that before I started freelancing.
+I also advertised research articles (no shilling unless it's super legit and educational) on Blockchain and Data Science, and wrote quite a lot of that, though plenty was ghostwritten and not sure if ever published or what became of most of it.

 My clients during that time had a considerable influence on what I learned, but it was a good introduction to the crypto market and tech at large.
 Since I gave up working at that lame freelancing site, I've dedicated myself completely to curation and creating my own content via GitHub pages.